Members help to guide our decision-making to ensure we are providing the very best care we can to people who use our services.

 - Staff – a permanent member of staff who is on a fixed-term contract of at least 12 months

-As a member you’ll be kept up to date with the latest developments at the Trust and given the chance to give feedback on different areas of our work.
+As a member you will be kept up to date with the latest developments at the Trust and given the chance to feed back on different areas of our work, representing people living in the communities we serve.

-You’ll receive invitations to take part in surveys, consultations and attend membership events like our Annual Members Meeting.
+You will receive invitations to attend membership events like our Annual Members Meeting.

 Our members also have the opportunity to stand in elections to serve on our Council of Governors.